Climate change threatens future of all children: UN report | DW | 19.02.2020

 "Climate change, ecological degradation, migrating populations, conflict, pervasive inequalities, and predatory commercial practices threaten the health and future of children in every country," the report, authored by more than 40 child and adolescent health experts, said.

-While the wealthier nations are able to support their children's ability to live healthier lives, they tend to threaten the future of all children through carbon emission, the joint report by the World Health Organization and UNICEF found.
+While the children in wealthy nations have a better chance at survival and well-being, the disproportionate amount of carbon emissions threaten the future of all children, the joint report by the World Health Organization, UNICEF and the Lancet medical journal found.

+It further added that not a single country performed well on all three measures of child flourishing, sustainability, and equity.

+"Countries need to overhaul their approach to child and adolescent health, to ensure that we not only look after our children today but protect the world they will inherit in the future," said former New Zealand Prime Minister Helen Clark, who is also the and co-chair of the international commission that produced the report.

 adi/msh (AFP, Reuters)